-- Incorporate designs, possibly architectural form liners, and concrete staining on the exterior girders and bridge railing to maintain the character of the existing bridge and the natural surroundings. - Revegetate and restore any disturbed areas with the appropriate native vegetation to minimize erosion and visual contrast with existing vegetation in compliance with Section 20, "Landscape" and Section 21 "Erosion Control" of the Caltrans Standard Specifications 2015. - Replace benches located along the trail to the same location without damages. - Any newly planted trees within the construction staging area will be hand dug and placed into planters during the winter months preceding construction.
+- Incorporate architectural form liners stained to resemble rocks along the trail retaining wall, bridge piers and abutments to maintain the character of the existing bridge and the natural surroundings. - Revegetate and restore any disturbed areas with the appropriate native vegetation to minimize erosion and visual contrast with existing vegetation in compliance with Section 20, "Landscape" and Section 21 "Erosion Control" of the Caltrans Standard Specifications 2015. - Replace benches located along the trail to the same location without damages. - Any newly planted trees within the construction staging area will be hand dug and placed into planters during the winter months preceding construction.
 The trees will be irrigated and cared for by a qualified professional to ensure survival during construction.
-If the trees do not survive repotting prior to construction and/or replanting after construction is complete, they will be replaced at a 1:1 ratio.
+If the trees do not survive reporting prior to construction and/or replanting after construction is complete, they will be replaced at a 1:1 ratio.